jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 * Test environment included system dependencies.
 * Setting up a test took a long time, often due to the dependencies.
 * Executing a test could take a long time, often due to the dependencies.
+* Tests changed state in such a way that they induced dependencies upon one another.
+I.e., Tests could not be run in isolation, and changing a test could cause others to fail.
-* Tests generated extensive and detailed reports, which I had to read to determine whether they passed or failed.
+* Tests generated extensive and detailed reports, which I had to read and evaluate to determine whether they passed or failed.
 * When a test failed, I was never quite sure if the issue was in my code or a dependency.
 * As failing tests accumulated, I usually stopped running them.
 I _knew_ the code was working.
 Fixing the tests was too much effort.